hendersontrent/ggshredR/README.md

 ![](README_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

-## You can also add a Whitesnake-era Steve Vai watermark to ensure your riffs (and plots) are tight.
+## You can also add a watermark of a 1980s shred lord to ensure your riffs (and plots) are tight.

 This is achieved through the `make_it_shred` function.
 This function lets you specify the surname of a shred guitar legend who was prominent